agl-alexglopez/dancing-links/README.md

 }cityHeader;
 ```

-This the struct that is placed in the dancing links grid.
+This is the struct I place in the dancing links grid.
 It is similar to a normal node with pointers, we just point to indices in the array.

 ```c++
 typedef struct cityItem {